1. World problems

 Counter-claim

-The idea that "human wisdom is unrelated to daily life" is not an important problem whatsoever.
-In reality, wisdom naturally seeps into our choices, relationships, and challenges, whether we notice it or not.
-Worrying about some supposed disconnect is a distraction from real issues.
-Human wisdom and daily life are intertwined by necessity—this so-called problem is simply a non-issue, unworthy of serious concern or debate.This information has been generated by artificial intelligence.
+The idea that "human wisdom is unrelated to daily life" is not an important problem at all.
+In reality, wisdom naturally seeps into our choices, relationships, and actions, whether we notice it or not.
+People constantly apply lessons learned from experience, culture, and reflection.
+Worrying about a supposed disconnect is unnecessary—wisdom and daily life are already intertwined, making this issue irrelevant and unworthy of serious concern.This information has been generated by artificial intelligence.

 Broader